nitzaalfinas/nitchain/README.md

 # nitchain
-NitChain adalah sebuah proyek blockchain menggunakan bahasa Ruby.
-NitChain menggunakan konsensus Proof of Work dan proyek ini dibuat untuk keperluan riset.
+NitChain is a blockchain project using Ruby.
+NitChain uses the consensus "Proof of Work" and this project is creating for research purposes.

 ## Install
 * `bundle install`